Mantu01/Mini-Projects/README.md

 # Mini-Projects

-These are made while learning MERN Stack.
+These projects were made while learning MERN Stack.